The Black Mamba (Dendroaspis polylepis) is a long thin snake with a distinctive coffin-shaped head.

-They are very fast moving snakes, active during the day (diurnal).
-They can climb trees, but they mainly move along the ground.
+It is a very fast moving snake, active during the day (diurnal).
+It can climb trees, but it mainly moves along the ground.

-They are the fastest, longest venomous snakes in the world.
+It is the fastest, longest venomous snake in the world.

-Black Mambas like coastal bush environments, as well as woodlands.
-They also like sugarcane plantations.
-They are found in Africa.
+The Black Mamba likes coastal bush environments, as well as woodlands.
+It also likes sugarcane plantations.
+It is found in Africa.

-Black Mambas eat mice, rats, bats, shrews, squirrels, birds, and other snakes.
-Animals that eat Black Mambas include eagles and mongooses.
+The Black Mamba eats mice, rats, bats, shrews, squirrels, birds, and other snakes.
+Animals that eat the Black Mamba include eagles and mongooses.